ON THIS PAGE: You will learn about the different ways doctors use to treat children with this type of tumor. To see

-The goal of surgery is to remove the tumor and some surrounding tissue (called a margin) in an effort to remove all tumor cells.
+The goal of surgery is to remove the tumor and some surrounding tissue, known as a margin, in an effort to remove all tumor cells.
 The surgery may be performed by a surgical oncologist, a doctor who specializes in treating tumors using surgery.
 Some patients with germ cell tumors can be treated with surgery alone, including patients with testicular germ cell tumor and girls with an ovarian germ cell tumor that is completely removed by surgery.
 For ovarian tumors, this can also be treated with surgery alone.

 A chemotherapy regimen, your child’s treatment schedule, usually consists of a specific number of cycles given over a set period of time.
 A patient may receive 1 drug at a time or combinations of different drugs at the same time.
 Most patients with a cancerous germ cell tumor will need chemotherapy.

-The drugs that are commonly used for treating germ cell tumors include cisplatin (Platinol), etoposide (VePesid, Toposar), and bleomycin (Blenoxane).
+The drugs that are commonly used for treating germ cell tumors include bleomycin (Blenoxane), cisplatin (Platinol), and etoposide (VePesid, Toposar).

 The side effects of chemotherapy depend on the individual and the dose used, but they can include fatigue, risk of infection, nausea and vomiting, hair loss, loss of appetite, and diarrhea.
 These side effects usually go away once treatment is finished.

 Learn more about chemotherapy and preparing for treatment.
 The medications used to treat germ cell tumors are continually being evaluated.
 Talking with your child’s doctor is often the best way to learn about the medications prescribed for your child, their purpose, and their potential side effects or interactions with other medications.
 Learn more about your prescriptions by using searchable drug databases.

 Getting care for symptoms and side effects